-Assets intended for permanent ownership or use are classified as fixed assets.
+Assets intended for ownership or use over a longer period are classified as fixed assets.
 Other assets are classified as current assets.
-Receivables due within one year are classified as current assets.
-Equivalent criteria are applied for classification of current and long-term liabilities.
+Debtors due within one year are classified as current assets.
+Similar criteria are applied for classification of current and long-term liabilities.